 Food business licensing

-Licensing helps to ensure that all businesses in Logan operate in a way that is safe and complies with our local laws.
+Licensing helps to ensure that all businesses operate in a way that is safe and complies with our local laws.

-Visit the Toolbox website for information about licences and approvals.
-The toolbox provides consistent information from councils across South East Queensland.
+The Local Government Toolbox has information about licences and approvals.
+It provides consistent information from councils across South East Queensland.
 It includes the information you need to operate a business in Logan City.

 The fees that apply to each licence are on the application forms.

-If you are buying a business, we recommend that you complete a conveyance search to find out if the business complies with licensing rules.
-For more information about searches, please see Searches.
+If you are buying a business, we recommend that you apply for a pre-purchase inspection to find out if the business complies with licensing rules.
+For more about pre-purchase inspections, please see Apply for a property search.
+For more information about other business related searches, please see Searches.